 nothing was gained under the sun.” -Eccles 2:10-11

-Solomon’s sought to find purposeful meaning apart from God.
+Solomon sought to find meaning and purpose apart from God.
 What were his first-hand findings?
 Work did not yield success.
 Knowledge did not edify.
 Achievement did not bring happiness or joy.
 Peer esteem did not bring friendship or purpose.
 Pleasure did not bring satisfaction or peace.
 Sex did not bring love or comfort.
 Solomon’s successes as a diplomat, collector and patron of the arts did not fulfill his deepest longings for meaning and purpose.

 As a good friend once told me, “Nothing is worthless, remember that it can always be used as a bad example”.
 I guess that I can trust Solomon’s findings that these “remedies” for meaning and purpose don’t work.